ReadWithAudrey/readwithaudrey/src/markdown/thankyou-contact.md

 header1: Thank You!
 p1: Return to homepage
 ---
-Thank you for contacting us.
+Thank you for contacting us

 We’ve received your response and we’ll reply to your message as soon as we can.